Understanding Fetal Monitoring

 Telemetry is a form of EFM that allows for full mobility during labour.
 However, it is not widely available.

-However, the more aware you are of your options, the more comfortable you'll feel making informed decisions about your care during labor.
+The more aware you are of your options, the more comfortable you'll feel making informed decisions about your care during labor.
 Make sure you ask your care provider about your options, including their routine practices.

 If you are planning a hospital birth, you can also tour the hospital and ask for a copy of your doctor's standing orders to determine which interventions and procedures are his/her routine practice.
 This will help you determine which issues need to be addressed before labor, including fetal monitoring.